All-Hands-AI/OpenHands/README.md

 ## 🙏 Acknowledgements

-OpenDevin is build upon other open source projects, and we are deeply thankful for their work.
-This project would not be possible without the contributions of the open source community.
+OpenDevin is built by a large number of contributors, and every contribution is greatly appreciated!
+We also build upon other open source projects, and we are deeply thankful for their work.

 For a list of open source projects and licenses used in OpenDevin, please see our [CREDITS.md](./CREDITS.md) file.